Western yellow robin: Feeding

 Arthropods, particularly insects, form the bulk of the western yellow robin's diet, although seeds are sometimes eaten.
 It hunts by scanning the ground from branches or trunks of trees and pouncing on its prey mostly on the ground.
 One study in Dryandra Woodland found that western yellow robins caught 96% of their prey on the ground, while fieldwork in the same locale showed that they often forage near fallen logs, particularly in the warmer months.
 Leaf litter near logs often retains more moisture in warmer months and thus shelters more abundant prey.
 The foraging behavior was first described as resembling the robins of Europe, making short flights to the ground and returning to a twig or branch and seemingly incapable of sustained flight.
 The appearance of this behavior has been familiar to observers near frontiers of land clearing, although the roosting habits are carefully obscured.

 Conservation

 The IUCN Red List assessed the western yellow robin in 2016 as a least-concern species, noting a large distribution range and population that, while declining, did not meet their criteria for conservation status of vulnerable to extinction.
 Recognized threat factors to the population trajectory of the western yellow robin are global warming, particularly severe weather events, and anthropogenic alterations that degrade or remove its habitat.
-The species has declined in parts of the Wheatbelt, particularly around the towns of Kellerberin, Dowerin and Tammin, most likely due to a loss of suitable habitat.
+The species has declined in parts of the Wheatbelt, particularly around the towns of Kellerberrin, Dowerin and Tammin, most likely due to a loss of suitable habitat.
 Up to 93% of suitable habitat had been cleared in the region by 2002, and much of what is left is compromised; fragmentation of habitat and livestock activity disrupt the litter layer, and Gastrolobium is often removed as it is poisonous to cattle.